Linasq/decoyauth/README.md

 - 27 April 2025: [Unit tests and test vectors](scripts/TESTS.md) have been generated and added.
 - 27 July 2025: [Proof-of-concept C code](c-prototype/README.md) has been written for a draft protocol.
 - 8 September 2025: [Proof-of-concept hostap code](hostap/README.md) that integrates our draft protocol.
+- 22 September 2025: A [whitepaper](docs/wifispec.pdf) describing how to integrate DecoyAuth into Wi-Fi.